hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 In this post, I'll describe how I now think about creativity.
 I've written a lot about it over the past few years, [from some initial questions about computational creativity](/2021/04/19/questons-for-computational-creativity.html), to [reflecting on my own progress in painting and drawing](/2020/10/05/art-is-a-process.html), and [comparing that to using DALL-E](/2022/05/25/dall-e.html) when it first came out, to [collecting others' examples of open-ended exploration](/2023/03/06/open-ended-exploration.html), and a [computational creativity conference paper](https://arxiv.org/abs/2205.01605).
 This post summarizes the results of those explorations.

 This post is summarizes the results of those explorations.
+My answer won't be surprising to anyone who's read my writing or speaking before, but here I'm putting together those ideas into a coherent statement on computational creativity.

 Now, this discussion would be easy if we had a clear, concrete definition of "creativity."
 But we don't.
 We have intutions, and we have the way the word is used (which, according to Wittgenstein, _is_ meaning), and lots of previous attempts to define it.
 Our definitions don't tell us anything about machine-made creativity because we haven't ever considered machines as creative before.